-Capitalizing on the unique and varied environmental settings in southern Oregon, the Environmental Studies program effectively prepares its students for success in a broad range of environmental careers and fosters in them, by example, a commitment to serving the community.
-The ES curriculum provides students with the interdisciplinary academic knowledge and the practical experiences necessary for them to successfully address complex environmental issues, both regional and global.
+Capitalizing on the unique and varied environmental settings in southern Oregon, the Environmental Science and Policy program effectively prepares its students for success in a broad range of environmental careers and fosters in them, by example, a commitment to serving the community.
+The program curriculum provides students with the interdisciplinary academic knowledge and the practical experiences necessary for them to successfully address complex environmental issues, both regional and global.
 The program serves as a resource to our community by providing student and faculty expertise for specific projects affecting the environmental health of our region.

-By recognizing that environmental issues are becoming more complex as our population places demands on limited resources and capitalizing on the unique environmental setting in southern Oregon, the ES program will:
+By recognizing that environmental issues are becoming more complex as our population places demands on limited resources and capitalizing on the unique environmental setting in southern Oregon, the Environmental Sciences and Policy program will:

 - Continue to be recognized for our effective preparation of students for success in environmental careers and for our commitment to serving the community.